SciddhantoSinha/Deep-Learning-Lab-Assignments/README.md

 8. Develop an Autoencoder to encode and decode images and analyze the results.

 9. Case Study on Generative Adversarial Networks (GANs).

+This repository contains implementations of all experiments performed as part of the **Deep Learning & Neural Network Lab (21BTCS042)** curriculum.